Justcats12/coderdojo/ceasarScript/ceasar_ENG.md

 ### Advanced

-Around 100 v.C.
+Around 100 b.C.
 Julius Ceasar invented a secret language.
 He shifted the alphabet by three letters so his enemies wouldn't understand his letters.
 A -> D, B -> E, F -> I ...
 More than 2000 years later this system is still used in encryption, only today we shift the alphabet 13 letters.

 ## Step 1